Chapter 6: modern Vulkan

 Mesh shading makes use of two kinds of shaders: task and mesh shaders.
 Both of them are glorified compute shaders, and they cooperate to generate meshes in parallel within a workgroup.
 Only mesh shaders are strictly required, and it is from them that the primitives are actually generated.
 However, workgroups running mesh shaders are subject to some limitations regarding how many primitives they can output.
 This has two main consequences:

 With techniques such as tesselation, the amount of geometric detail of an object varies dynamically.
 Unlike the more common technique of switching the model for a more detailed one depending on the distance, tesselation happens entirely on the GPU.
-If we want to do tesselation using mesh shaders, we have an issue, as we are still tied by the limits of mesh shaders: if the model becomes more detailed, then we need to split differently it meshlets since none of them should use more primitives than what the device supports.
+If we want to emulate tesselation using mesh shaders, we have an issue, as we are still tied by the limits of mesh shaders: if the model becomes more detailed, then we need to split it into meshlets in a different way since none of them should use more primitives than what the device supports.
 We discussed earlier how meshlets should be generated statically; it is actually possible to devise schemes to precompute information that can be used to efficiently produce dynamically optimized meshlets, as exemplified by Nanite.
 Furthermore, for some applications, efficient heuristics can produce good enough meshlets at a low cost without any form of precomputation.
 This is where the (optional) task shader comes into play: the role of this shader is to dynamically schedule runs of the mesh shader and provide them with arguments.

 F.2.
 Mesh shading in practice